thegialeo/bayesflow/CONTRIBUTING.md

 ```

 The overall *structure* of the documentation is manually designed, but the API documentation is auto-generated.
+New top-level modules (i.e., `bayesflow.mynewmodule`) have to be manually added to the list in `docsrc/source/api/bayesflow.rst` to be included.

 You can re-build the current documentation with